About Donkey®

 Build your own Donkey

-Donkey is the standard car that most people build first.
+Building your own car is a pretty straightforwards process with a RC car, a Pi and a few other components.
 The parts cost about $250 to $300 and take 2 hours to assemble.
 Here are the main steps to build your own car:

 - Assemble hardware.